LlewBach/aj-builder/README.md

 This is a Bootstrap grid, featuring a Google Map iframe showing the base location of Anthony the Handyman in the first column.
 The next column features Anthony's contact details.
 The third column features a fun and friendly picture of a 'call me maybe' gesture, encouraging engagement and instilling a positive emotional response.

+### 404 page

+This page catches users who try to navigate to a non-existant page.
+The user can still make use of the navbar to find the page they require.

 ## Technologies Used

 [Back to top](#mileston-1-project---anthony-jones-handyman)